pimvanpelt/vppcfg/docs/config-guide.md

     in CIDR format.
 VPP requires IP addresses to be unique in the entire dataplane, with one notable exception: Multiple IP addresses in the same prefix/len can be added on one and the same interface.
+*   ***mpls***: An optional boolean that configures MPLS on the interface or sub-interface.
+The default value is `false`, if the field is not specified, which means MPLS will not be enabled.
+    This allows BVIs, represented by Loopbacks, to participate in MPLS .

 Although VPP would allow it, `vppcfg` does not allow for loopbacks to have sub-interfaces.